LinuxTutorialsUbuntu

 apt install pycharm-community

 Congratulations!
 You have successfully installed PyCharm.
-Thanks for using this tutorial for installing PyCharm on Ubuntu 18.04 LTS (bionic beaver) system.
+Thanks for using this tutorial for installing PyCharm on the Ubuntu 18.04 LTS (bionic beaver) system.
 For additional help or useful information, we recommend you check the official PyCharm website.

 VPS Manage Service Offer